anthony-mills/raspberrypi-carputer/README.md

 In the near future the following features are planned:

 * The ability to save a play queue to the MPD filesystem as a playlist

+* PHP script that acts as a podcast agregator finding and downloading new episodes as they are released and then making them available to the MPD daemon.

 # Screenshots